Randy Acock, P.E.

 Matthew Acock serves as President of Acock Consulting, L.L.C. and Vice President of Acock Engineering & Associates, L.P.
 Starting his experience in the oil field dressing pipe for Antelope Oil and Tools in high school and college, Mr. Acock has provided assistance to Fortune 500 energy companies, both nationally and internationally.
 Mr. Acock served as the Legislative Director and Chief Counsel for United States Senator Kay Bailey Hutchison in Washington, D.C. from 2005 to 2010, and was responsible for leading the Senator’s legislative activities and policy initiatives at the highest levels of government.
 Mr. Acock is credited with many legislative accomplishments, including securing tax relief for Texas taxpayers and industries, as well as successfully negotiating a complex legislative solution to a long-running dispute in North Texas involving two of the nation’s largest air carriers.

-Mr. Acock participates in many industry-affiliated and charitable organizations, including TIPRO and The Texas Alliance of Energy Producers, and he currently serves as Vice Chairman of the Make-A-Wish Foundation of the Texas Gulf Coast and Louisiana.
-Mr. Acock also serves on the Advisory Council of the Kay Bailey Hutchison Center on Energy, Law & Business at the The University of Texas at Austin.
+Mr. Acock participates in many industry-affiliated and charitable organizations, including TIPRO and The Texas Alliance of Energy Producers, and he currently serves as the immediate past Chairman of the Make-A-Wish Foundation of the Texas Gulf Coast and Louisiana.
+Mr. Acock also served on the Inaugural Advisory Council of the Kay Bailey Hutchison Center on Energy, Law & Business at the The University of Texas at Austin.

 Matthew holds a J.D. from the University of Texas School of Law and graduated summa cum laude with a B.B.A. in Management from Texas A&M University in 1998, where he was a Company Commander in the Corps of Cadets and Executive Office of the Ross Volunteer Company.